-Scotland captain Stuart Hogg and All Blacks star Damian McKenzie have been left as the last two players standing in a worldwide fan vote to determine the world’s best fullback.
+The Final Two: Stuart Hogg, Damian McKenzie left as last players standing in vote for world's best fullback

 Punters worldwide hit the polls on RugbyPass’ Facebook and Instagram accounts as part of the Straight 8 Fan Vote campaign to decide the best players on the globe in each position, as voted by the fans via a knockout bracket.